Is a Bachelor of Arts a good degree to start your career?

 In an uncertain future, you need the skills to adapt and the confidence to thrive in any workplace.
 The UQ Bachelor of Arts (BA) provides this and more, ensuring you’re ready for your career – wherever it might take you.

 The worst-kept secret about the Bachelor of Arts is that it’s one of the most enjoyable undergraduate programs around.
-With so many majors to choose from and a diverse selection of elective courses, you’ll get to discover which study areas interest you and pursue them in depth.
-It’s genuinely a good time – BA students are some of the happiest people on campus, and they become some of the most satisfied workers in the labour force.
+With so many majors and elective courses to choose from, you’ll get to discover which study areas interest you and pursue them in depth.

 Well, you could speak with almost any UQ BA alumnus, student, staff member or professor to get to the truth of this.
-We’ve chosen Professor Julie Duck, Associate Dean (Academic) of Humanities and Social Sciences at UQ, Yvonne Oberhollenzer, Manager of the faculty’s Student Futures Team, and Bachelor of Arts (Honours) student Tiarni Miller.
+We’ve chosen Professor Julie Duck, Associate Dean (Academic) of Humanities and Social Sciences at UQ, Yvonne Oberhollenzer, Manager of the faculty’s Student Futures Team, and Bachelor of Arts (Honours) graduate / PhD candidate Tiarni Miller.

 Are Bachelor of Arts graduates employable?